Shoulder Replacement Surgery in Dallas, Frisco, Prosper, and Wylie

 You should be able to return to normal everyday activities like grooming and dressing yourself a few weeks after the procedure.
 Your doctor will schedule a follow-up appointment to ensure your shoulder is healing correctly.

-Are there Limitations After Shoulder Replacement Surgery?
+Are There Any Permanent Restrictions After Shoulder Replacement Surgery?

 You will notice an immediate change in the movement of your shoulder following replacement surgery.
 It will move more freely and smoothly.
 However, in the weeks following the surgery, you may experience serious pain and discomfort.
 After about two weeks, the pain should begin steadily decreasing.

-Pros and Cons of Reverse Shoulder Replacement
+Pros and Cons of Shoulder Replacement Surgery

 Shoulder Replacement Surgeon in Dallas & Frisco

 If you believe you may need shoulder arthroplasty, schedule an appointment with us today.
-You can contact us by calling 469-200-2832 or by completing our online intake form.
-We also accept walk-ins.
+You can contact us by calling 469-200-2832 or completing our online intake form.
+We also accept walk-ins and offer Saturday hours.